 Speed before connecting to the proxy

-When we run this test, we were connected openly to the Internet from a location in Alba county, Romania.
-As it can be noticed, the results were very good.
+When we ran this test, we openly connected to the Internet from a location in Alba county, Romania.
+As you can see, the results were very good.

 Speed after connecting to the proxy

 Here, we connected to a proxy server in Singapore.
 The speed is significantly lower.
 On the one hand, we need to account for the large distance between Romania and the proxy server location in Singapore.

 On the other, there were probably plenty of other users connected to the server at the same time given that this proxy is free of charge.